Confluxsys/json-patch/README.md

-## Ritesh builds now enabled
+## Confluxsys builds now enabled

-Builds are now verified by Ritesh
+Builds are now verified by Confluxsys

 ## What this is